What’s in the water you are cooking with?

-Not all water is created equally!
+Not all water is created equal!
 Sourcing safe water for cooking is incredibly important when striving for optimal health.
-Before boiling, steaming or adding water to your foods, be sure you are taking into consideration the possible contaminants that could be in your water.
+Before boiling, steaming, or adding water to your foods, be sure you are taking into consideration the possible contaminants that could be in your water.

 We hope this information is helpful as you continue to implement safe cooking practices!